Mysteriza/handshakeCracker/README.md

 ## Prerequisites

-Before running this program, ensure you have the following installed:
+Before running this program, ensure you have the following installed (the program will automatically install all dependencies anyway):

 * **Operating System**: Kali Linux (recommended) or any other Debian/Ubuntu-based Linux distribution.
 This tool heavily relies on Linux-specific utilities.
 * **Aircrack-ng**: The core utility for cracking.